 - Minor changes to details, such as those listed in 3.5, but requested after they were approved or overlooked by the Client at a prior stage.

-- 3.7Surcharges for major changes must be paid in full before the Client may receive the final, high-resolution, unwatermarked artwork.
+- 3.8Surcharges for major changes must be paid in full before the Client may receive the final, high-resolution, unwatermarked artwork.

-- 3.9The Artist reserves the right to work on their commission queue in any order, including non-chronologically.
+- 3.10The Artist reserves the right to work on their commission queue in any order, including non-chronologically.

 In simple terms

-I will only take payment via PayPal or bank transfer.
-I'm not interested in mailed cheques, cash, Steam gift cards, or anything of the sort.
+I will only take payment via PayPal, or if you're in Canada, Interac transfer.
+I'm not interested in mailed cheques, physical cash, Steam gift cards, or anything of the sort.
 If you're paying with PayPal, I'll be sending an invoice.

 You'll have to pay the whole quoted (invoiced) price before I start working.
 The quoted price may change from the listed price or inital estimates, usually from how difficult/complex the subject matter is.

 You can ask for changes whenever, but more major ones (usually requiring me to backtrack or undo a lot of work) will incur a surcharge.
 I'll invoice you seperately for these.

 - 4.1The Client may cancel the commission before work begins for a full refund.